rubygems/rubygems.org/README.md

 * Rails app: To manage users and allow others to view gems, etc.
 * Sinatra app (Hostess): the gem server
-* Gem processor: Handles incoming gems and storing them in S3 (production) or on the filesystem in `server/` (development).
+* Gem processor: Handles incoming gems and storing them in Amazon S3 (production) or on the filesystem in `server/` (development).

 ## License